markstringer-dti/markstringer-dti.github.io/dti.md

 You might expect to find methods for spotting issues that make a project "impossible".
 You might then expect the book to go on to talk about what to do in these situations.
 How to make a project reasonable and deliverable and give it the best chance of success.

 What if a project is genuinely impossible?
 A book called "delivering the impossible" should tell you how to spot it.
 And it should give advice on what to do in such circumstances.
 Is should tell you how to keep yourself and others safe.
-How to get away from a lost cause and move on to succeed on other projects.
+How to get away from a lost cause and move on to do well on other projects.
 How to ride into the sunset to fight another day.

 Let's imagine you're a demanding reader.
 You might not just want advice on impossible projects.
 You might also want to know how to deal with impossible programmes.
 Or even in impossible organisations.
 Yes, if you're demanding, you might want such a book to talk about how to deliver the impossible at scale.

 Well, this is that book.
 And it tries to meet all these expectations.
 This is especially that book if what you do involves the development of software.

 If you read this book, you will learn, how to identify situations that seem impossible.
 You'll learn how to distinguish them from those situations that are impossible.
 You'll learn how to improve your  management of impossible seeming situations.
 Things might look bad.
-But there are often some quite simple things you can do to turn projects around and help them succeed.
+But there are often some quite simple things you can do to turn projects around and help them do well.

 ### Why This?
 OK - so this book is about delivering the impossible.
 So why is it subtitled "Seven metaphors for successful project management delivery."
 Well, that's because metaphors are different ways of seeing things.
 And the main thing I'm going to do in this book is talk about different ways of seeing project management.